-While much of what the prayer of the rosary contains is scriptural, the whole second half of the “Hail Mary” and portions of the “Hail, Holy Queen” are blatantly unbiblical.
-While the first part of the Hail Mary is almost a direct quotation from Luke 1:28, there is no scriptural basis for (1) praying to Mary now, (2) addressing her as “holy” Mary, or (3) calling her “our life” and “our hope.”
+Praying the rosary is promoted within the Catholic Church as a means of strengthening one’s faith, resisting evil, growing spiritually, and generally benefiting society.
+While some of the prayer of the rosary is scriptural, the whole second half of the “Hail Mary” and portions of the “Hail, Holy Queen” are blatantly unbiblical.
+While the first part of the Hail Mary is almost a direct quotation from Luke 1:28, there is no scriptural basis for (1) praying to Mary, (2) addressing her as “holy,” or (3) calling her “our life” and “our hope.”

-Is it right to call Mary “holy,” by which the Catholic Church means that Mary never sinned nor had any taint of original sin?
-The believers in the Bible were called “saints,” which can be interpreted as “set-apart ones” or “holy ones,” but the understanding of Scripture is that the righteousness that believers in Christ have is an imparted righteousness from Christ (2 Corinthians 5:21) and that while in this life, they are not yet sanctified from sin in practice (1 John 1:9—2:1).
+Praying the rosary involves giving attributes to Mary that the Bible never gives her.
+To call Mary “holy”—the Catholic Church teaches that Mary never sinned or had any taint of original sin—is not biblical.
+The Bible calls all believers “saints,” which can be interpreted as “holy ones,” but Scripture says that the righteousness believers have is the imputed righteousness from Christ (2 Corinthians 5:21).
+In this life, no one is yet sanctified from sin in practice (1 John 1:9—2:1).
 Jesus is called our Savior repeatedly in Scripture because He saved us from our sin.
 In Luke 1:47, Mary calls God her “Savior.”
 Savior from what?
 A sinless person does not need a Savior.
 Sinners need a Savior.
 Mary acknowledged that God was her Savior.
-Therefore, Mary was acknowledging that she was a sinner.
+Therefore, Mary acknowledged that she was a sinner.

-Jesus said that He came to save us from our sins (Matthew 1:21).
-The Roman Catholic Church claims that Mary was saved from sin differently from everyone else--that she was saved from sin through the immaculate conception (her being conceived free of sin).
+Jesus came to save us from our sins (Matthew 1:21).
+The Roman Catholic Church claims that Mary was saved from sin differently from everyone else—that she was saved from sin through the immaculate conception (her being conceived free of sin).
 But is this teaching scriptural?
-The Roman Catholic Church openly admits that this teaching is not found in Scripture.
-When a young man addressed Jesus as “good Master” (Matthew 19:16–17), Jesus asks why he calls Him “good” since there is none good but one, God.
-Jesus was not denying His own deity, He was trying to make the young man aware that he was using the term too loosely without thinking about what he was saying.
-But Jesus’ point is still valid or He would not have said it--there is none good but God.
-This excludes all but God, including Mary!
-This ties in with Romans 3:10–23; Romans 5:12; and countless other passages that stress the fact that in God’s eyes no one measures up.
-Never is Mary ever excluded from such all-encompassing statements!
+The Roman Catholic Church openly admits that this doctrine is not found in Scripture.
+When a young man addressed Jesus as “good Master” (Matthew 19:16–17), Jesus asked why he called Him “good” since there is none good but one, God.
+Jesus was trying to make the young man aware that he was using the term good too loosely.
+In praying the rosary, Catholics use the term holy too loosely.
+No one, including Mary, is holy but God.
+This ties in with Romans 3:10–23, Romans 5:12, and countless other passages that stress the fact that in God’s eyes no one measures up.
+Never is Mary excluded from such all-encompassing statements.

-What of the question of praying to Mary or to anyone else besides God?
+But praying the rosary has an even more basic problem, namely, that much of the prayer is directed to Mary, not to God.
 We are never told in the Bible whether anyone else in heaven can even hear us.
-We do know that God alone is all-knowing, all-powerful, and all-present.
-Even the angels, with whatever great abilities they may have, seem to have their limitations and can’t always make it to help us as they might like (Daniel 10:10-14).
-When Jesus taught His disciples to pray, He gave them what is commonly called the “Our Father.”
-He teaches us to address our prayer to God.
-Whenever prayer is addressed to anyone, it is done to God!
-Never can you find a single example of someone praying to any “saint” or angel or anyone else (besides prayers to false gods).
-Further, any time that any pious person prostrates himself (in a religious setting) to honor someone else besides God (chiefly to the apostles or angels), he is told to get up, to stop it (Acts 10:25–26; Acts 14:13–16; Matthew 4:10; Revelation 19:10; Revelation 22:8–9).
-The Roman Catholic Church states that it worships God alone but that it “venerates” Mary and the saints.
+God alone is all-knowing, all-powerful, and all-present.
+When Jesus taught His disciples to pray, He taught them to address their prayers to God the Father.
+Every example of prayer in the Bible is addressed to God alone.
+There is never a single example of someone praying to any “saint” or angel or anyone else (besides prayers to false gods).
+Further, any time that a pious person prostrates himself (in a religious setting) to honor someone else besides God (chiefly to the apostles or angels), he is told to get up, to stop it (Acts 10:25–26; 14:13–16; Matthew 4:10; Revelation 19:10; 22:8–9).
+The Roman Catholic Church states that it worships God alone but “venerates” Mary and the saints.
 What is the difference?
-A person praying the rosary spends more time calling out to Mary than to God!
-For every one praise of God in the rosary, there are 10 praises of Mary!
+A person praying the rosary spends more time calling out to Mary than to God.
+For every one praise of God in the rosary, there are ten praises of Mary!